yssn0/Flutter-app-Gestion-Reclamation-r-sidents-syndic/README.md

 ### MongoDB Atlas and Firebase Configuration

 The files `MongoDB Atlas`, `firebase_options.dart`, `Databasefirebase.json`, `atlasonfig.json`, and `google-services.json` contain sensitive information such as keys and app IDs.
-For security reasons, the values of these files have been changed and should not be used in production.
+For security reasons, the values of these files have been changed.

 To use this project, you must create your own MongoDB Atlas database and Firebase project, and replace the variables with your own keys and IDs.